torquebox/torquebox.org/news/2012-05-01-torquebox-2-0-2-released.md

-release brings JRuby 1.7 compatibility, fixes for distributed transactions on Oracle, several other minor bug fixes, and some changes and additions to our documentation - including oft-requested explanations about how logging works, thanks to jcrossley3.
+release brings JRuby 1.7 compatibility, fixes for distributed transactions on Oracle, several other minor bug fixes, and some changes and additions to our documentation - including oft-requested explanations about [how logging works][logdocs], thanks to jcrossley3.

 * [Download TorqueBox 2.0.2 (ZIP)][download]
 * [Browse HTML manual][htmldocs]